Montgomery County Memorial Library System: History

 David Calloway become the library director in May 1981.
-In 1983, the Bookmobile service was discontinued and the East Branch Library was moved to the East County Courthouse Annex.
+In 1983, the bookmobile service was discontinued and the East Branch Library was moved to the East County Courthouse Annex.
 In 1985, the Magnolia Branch Library, with 2800 sqft, was opened in the Southwest County Annex.
 In October 1986, the East Branch Library was given its own 6400 sqft building next to the East County Annex in New Caney.

 In April 1987, Mike Baldwin was selected to be library director.
 A month later, Commissioners' Court renamed the East Branch to R.B.
 Tullis Library.
 In June 1988, a West Branch Library opened inside the Western Hills Shopping Center.
-The space was donated with 3 years of free rent.
+The space was donated with three years of free rent.

 In 1991, County Judge Alan B. Sadler appointed a Citizens' Library Task Force charged with determining the library services needs of county residents.
-In July, the West Branch Library was approved for expansion using LSCA grant money and matching funds from the County by purchasing additional space in the Western Hills Shopping Center.
-A month later, the Library Task Force recommended a bond election for $9.25 million to build new facilities in Conroe, in The Woodlands, and in Magnolia, as well as using $500,000 for new books throughout the system, and $750,000 for automation and computerization of the library system.
+In July, the West Branch Library was approved for expansion using LSCA grant money and matching funds from the county by purchasing additional space in the Western Hills Shopping Center.
+A month later, the Library Task Force recommended a bond election for $9.25 million to build new facilities in Conroe, The Woodlands, and Magnolia, as well as using $500,000 for new books throughout the system, and $750,000 for automation and computerization of the library system.
 On November 5, the bond election was held and approved with 63% of the vote.

-The South Branch Library in The Woodlands was set on fire due to arson in January 1992.
-In May of that year, the Library reopened in a temporary location filled with thousands of donated books.
-In July, a LSCA grant for $100,000 was approved by the State Library to assist in the construction of the new South Regional Library.
+The South Branch Library in The Woodlands was set on fire via arson in January 1992.
+In May of that year, the library reopened in a temporary location filled with thousands of donated books.
+In July, an LSCA grant for $100,000 was approved by the State Library to assist in the construction of the new South Regional Library.
 The expanded West Branch Library was opened to the public on November 20, 1992.